Therapy Tea: Demystifying the Mental Health Profession

 episode artwork

-This week we are sharing our conversation with Lisa Kruse who is a Licensed Professional Counselor in Texas.
-She holds a Bachelor of Arts in Psychology from the University of Minnesota and a Master of Arts in Counseling from St. Edwards University in Austin.
+This week we are sharing our conversation with Shawna Lovin who is a Licensed Professional Counselor Supervisor in Texas.
+She holds a Bachelor of Arts in Psychology from Johnson C. Smith University in North Carolina and a Master of Arts in Forensic Psychology from The Chicago School of Professional Psychology.

 Resources mentioned: